 - 3. On further investigation the officers detected three types of invoices that have the same serial number as follows: - i.
-Invoices used for declarations to Customs during importation - ii.
-Invoices recorded as purchase transactions in the purchases account. - iii.
+Invoices used for declarations to Customs during importation - recorded ii.
+Invoices purchase as transactions in the purchases account. - iii.
 Invoices for payments purposes to suppliers in China, submitted to the bank. - 4.
 These invoices have the same invoice number and date except quantity, price and type involved are different.